While loops are helpful because they let the code run until the user decides to quit the program.

 Objectives

-Write an R script that classifies a given number into one of three categories using a function:
+Write a function that classifies a given number into one of three categories:

 Objective

-Write an R script that classifies a person into different age groups using a function, based on the following criteria:
+Write a Python script that classifies a person into different age groups using a function based on the following criteria:

 Instructions

-Write an R script that classifies a person into different age groups using a function, based on the following criteria:
+Write a Python script that classifies a person into different age groups using a function based on the following criteria:

 Objective

-Write an R script that classifies temperatures into different categories using a function based on the following criteria:
+Write a Python script that classifies temperatures into different categories using a function based on the following criteria:

 Use if-else statements within a function to classify the temperature into one of the categories.